SophiesGames/SussexGamesRepo/ProjectSussexGamesDev/Assets/Kieron/README.txt

 Blue Hexagon - Invincibility Powerup
 Pink Tablet - Teleportation Powerup
-A-Bomb - Screen CLear Powerup
+A-Bomb - Screen Clear Powerup
 Green Flame - Booster

+(Added Explosion & Booster animations)

+Booster animation is different as it's not 48x48 to fit the booster at the back